Best Recovery Food for Runners Post-Run

 This is our aim when we’re in the thick of race season.
 We want to bounce back as quickly as possible so that we’re always ready to push the envelope on our next run.

-To do this, our main goal will be to restore performance levels as efficiently as possible so that we’re ready to go for our next session.
+Our main goal will be to restore performance levels as efficiently as possible so that we’re ready for our next session.

 Adaptive responses to the stress and/or stimulus provided by a workout